What is UV curing?

 Figure 3: Mattifying process using excimer in combination with either mercury vapour or LED for final cure.

 Wrinkling a film surface using excimer lamps produces a rougher surface compared to mercury vapour or LED cured formulations.
 Rougher surfaces allow greater amounts of light to be absorbed into the cured material while also scattering reflected light in many directions.
 The result is a beautiful matte appearance that offers anti-glare and anti-fingerprint protection along with the stain, chemical, and physical abrasion and wear resistance always associated with UV curing.
 Very low gloss ratings around 2 GU are not possible with mattifying agents but are easily achieved with excimer UV curing.
 In addition, despite having a rougher surface compared to materials cured with strictly mercury vapour or LED, the increased surface area produced with excimer lamps also makes cured surfaces soft to the touch.

-This article was written by Jennifer Heathcote, Business Development Manager at GEW (EC) Limited.
+This article was written by Jennifer Heathcote, Vice President, Business Development at GEW, Inc.

 To find out more about ExciRay, GEW’s Excimer technology used when mattifying surfaces with excimer, visit our ExciRay page.